Would you like cleaner air where you live? Less traffic? More outdoor seating and green spaces? How about higher life expectancy?

 - Parents and children – Fear of traffic injury is a key reason why parents and carers limit their children’s independence.
 Safer roads mean kids are able to walk and cycle to school, breathing cleaner air as they do.

-- Pedestrians – Walking in the area will benefit from a LTN.
-It becomes safer, quieter and healthier.
+- People on foot – Walking will be easier, safer, quieter and healthier.

-Since the outbreak of the Covid pandemic, more of us are now working from home.
-We must seize this opportunity to make Hanover more liveable in every sense and help our community – and our local businesses – to really flourish.
+More people are now working from home and spending more time in their local area.
+We must seize this opportunity to make Hanover and Tarner more liveable in every sense and help our community – and our local businesses – to really flourish.

 How can my area become a liveable neighbourhood?